kristiyanto/enron/README.md

 2. Python 2.6, Packages: dateutil, mysql.conector, email.utils, pytz

 # Architecture
-Emails were downloaded rom [Enron Emails from UC Berkeley](http://bailando.sims.berkeley.edu/enron/enron_with_categories.tar.gz), and extracted.
+Emails were downloaded from [Enron Emails from UC Berkeley](http://bailando.sims.berkeley.edu/enron/enron_with_categories.tar.gz), and extracted.
 A python script with leverage a parser (also from UC Berkeley) was used to load the email data into MySQL.
 To answer the questions, SQL queries were performed.
 Results are saved as CSV in results folder.

 - Please refer to [schema.sql.txt](mysql/schema.sql.txt) for more detailed about the SQL schema